architect/arc.codes.next/src/docs/en/guides/get-started/upgrade-guides.md

 ### <span id=architect-8-breaking-changes>Breaking changes

-Architect 8 has a single breaking deploytime change that alters core application behavior: `@http get /` is now completely literal for `HTTP` APIs, and no longer serves as a greedy catchall.
+Architect 8 has a single breaking deploy-time change that alters core application behavior: `@http get /` is now completely literal for `HTTP` APIs, and no longer serves as a greedy catchall.

 However, even if you use `@http get /` with an `HTTP` API, you may not be broken by this change.
 The following criteria should identify whether you would be impacted by upgrading: